Crime in India: Domestic violence

 Domestic violence in India is endemic.
 Around 70% of women in India are victims of domestic violence, according to Renuka Chowdhury, former Union minister for Women and Child Development.

 The National Crime Records Bureau reveals that a crime against a woman is committed every three minutes, a woman is raped every 29 minutes, a dowry death occurs every 77 minutes, and one case of cruelty committed by either the husband or relative of the husband occurs every nine minutes.
 This occurs despite the fact that women in India are legally protected from domestic abuse under the Protection of Women from Domestic Violence Act.

 Dowry

 Dowries are considered a major contributor towards the violence against women in India.
 Some of these offences include physical violence, emotional abuses, and murder of brides and girls.

-Most dowry deaths occur when the young woman, unable to bear the harassment and torture, commits suicide.
+Most dowry deaths occur when the young woman commits suicide due to persistent harassment related to dowry disputes.
 Most of these suicides are by hanging, poisoning or by fire.
 Sometimes the woman is killed by setting her on fire – this is known as bride burning, and is sometimes disguised as suicide or accident.
 In 2012, 8,233 dowry death cases were reported across India.
 Dowry issues caused 1.4 deaths per year per 100,000 women in India.